yusufyildiz/cloudstack-host-prepare/README.md

-# Automated CloudStack & Linstor Network Topology
+# Automated CloudStack Network Topology

 This repository contains automation scripts to standardize the network configuration of KVM hosts running Apache CloudStack and Linstor SDS.
 It enforces a high-performance, segmented network topology with safety rollback mechanisms.